Payment Workflow Examples to Increase Business Cash Flow

 The billing process for many businesses is to deliver on goods or provide services, then bill for payment.
 An important payment processing workflow for this billing model is to send an invoice and collect a payment upon receipt of the invoice.

-Makanoa describes the billing workflow process a company’s accounts receivable department or customer service agent would use with Flow Technology.
+Makanoa describes the AR workflow process a company’s accounts receivable department or customer service agent would use with Flow Technology.
 Some important steps she highlights:

 • How to look up the original Flow from getting the contract signed within the PDCflow dashboard.